Join us January 11-13, 2019

 Velofix will be present for the 3-day camp to aid with any support needs in the morning and evenings (any simple checks, adjustments, etc. will be offered at no additional cost.

-Unpack/ assemble bikes for camp attendees.
+Unpack/ assemble bikes for camp attendees at your hotel/ lodging.

 Disassembly/ repack bikes for camp attendees.